magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 * the [cljx](https://github.com/lynaghk/cljx) plugin by
   [Kevin Lynagh](https://github.com/lynaghk).

-The problem with those alternatives to make your code portable between CLJ and CLJS is that they are now both deprecated in favor of the much easier, more powerful and more flexible
+The problem with those alternatives is that they are now both deprecated in favor of the much easier, more powerful and more flexible
 [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals)
 extension we cited above.